 ✨ I truly believe magic is everywhere and we choose our life.
-But that doesn’t mean I FEEL like that 24/7.
+But that doesn’t mean I actually FEEL like that 24/7.

 Somedays happiness feels like a fluffy unacheivable standard and I have a super hard time being fake.
 Like, I suck at it.
 So when I’m supposed to post all the best of my daily life and work on social media there are definitely days I just plain don’t feel like it.

 50 percent of our well-being is determined by our genes, 10 percent by our circumstances in life, and a full 40 percent is determined by what we choose to do in our daily lives.
 For the last 10 years I’ve been taking that 40 percent very seriously.
-I also heard some some advice that you are the average of the 5 people you spend the most time with.
+I also heard that you are the average of the 5 people you spend the most time with.
 Think about that one for a moment.
 Mind blown right?!
 Those closest to you can be the ones holding you back the most sometimes.

 So the next time you feel unhappy, accept it.
 Embrace 60% of the situation and then focus on your 40 and what you can do to choose happiness moving forward.
 It’s a pursuit after all, and it’s absolutely the most meaningful one.